Health Law Practice Clinic

-Health law is a growing and diverse area of law.
+Health Law Practice Clinic is a growing and diverse area of law.
 Graduates with training in health law have the opportunity to do a wide range of legal work, such as trial and appellate litigation, transactional work, regulatory compliance, policy analysis or legislative advocacy.
+This clinic is on hiatus for the 2016-17 academic year.

 - Interviewing and counseling a client about advance health care directives and drafting a health care proxy and living will for that client.